segmentio/segment-docs/src/connections/destinations/catalog/supervised-ai/index.md

 [Supervised AI](https://supervisedai.com/?utm_source=segmentio&utm_medium=docs&utm_campaign=partners) provides proactive customer health monitoring for customer facing teams, using machine learning to automate churn prediction and generating playbook recommendations.

 This destination is maintained by Supervised AI.
-For any issues with the destination, please [contact the Supervised AI Support team](mailto:support@supervisedai.com).
+For any issues with the destination, [contact the Supervised AI Support team](mailto:support@supervisedai.com).

 ## Getting Started